-- 1. Consistent with Oregon Fire Code requirements and to the extent practicable, conduct unloading or loading of solids and liquids in a building, under a roof, or lean-to, or other appropriate cover. - 2.
-Berm, dike, or slope the loading/unloading area to prevent run-on of stormwater and to prevent the runoff or loss of any spilled material from the area. - 3.
-Covered areas need to be piped to a sanitary discharge point or to a dead end sump. - 4.
-Large loading areas frequently are not curbed along their - 5. perimeter.
+- 1. Consistent with Oregon Fire Code requirements and to the extent practicable, conduct unloading or loading of solids and liquids in a manufacturing building, under a roof, or lean-to, or other appropriate cover. - 2.
+Berm, dike, and/or slope the loading/unloading area to prevent run-on of stormwater and to prevent the runoff or loss of any spilled material from the area. - 3.
+Large loading areas frequently are not curbed along its perimeter.
 As a result, stormwater passes directly off the paved surface into surface water.
-To the extent practicable, place curbs along the edge, or slope the edge such that the stormwater can flow to an internal storm drain system. - 6.
+To the extent practicable, place curbs along the edge, or slope the edge such that the stormwater can flow to an internal storm drain system. - 4.
 Pave and slope loading/unloading areas to prevent the pooling of water.
 The use of catch basins and drain lines within the interior of the paved area must be minimized as they will frequently be covered by material, or they should be placed in designated "alleyways" that are not covered by material, containers or equipment.